Online Roulette Guide

 How does the casino make money without an edge?

 The answer to this question is fairly simple: a commission.
 No Zero Roulette is often offered with a commission of around 10%.
 The more you win, the more the casino will earn on you over the long run.
-Converted to house edge, this 10% commission often translates to about 5%, almost as horrible odds as American Roulette compared to European Roulette.
+Converted to house edge, this 10% commission often translates to about 5%, almost as horrible odds as American compared to the European variant.

-If you ever get offered ‘’No Zero Roulette’ by any operator, know that the statistical odds of you winning over the long run often are nearly as bad as American Roulette and that you are better off playing European or French Roulette or one of the unique variants developed by some live casino software providers, such as Evolution, Pragmatic Play Live, and Stakelogic.
+If you ever get offered ‘’No Zero Roulette’ by any operator, know that the statistical odds of you winning over the long run often are nearly as bad as the American varaint.
+You are better off playing European, French or one of the unique variants developed by some live software providers.
+Such as Evolution, Pragmatic Play Live, and Stakelogic.

-Just like No Zero Roulette, there are also Roulette variants with three zeros.
-This is a special, ‘’American’’ type of Roulette that is prevalent in Las Vegas.
-Traditional American Roulette already has one more zero than European Roulette, but Triple Zero Roulette increases the house edge even further, from 5,26% to 7,69%.
+Just like No Zero Roulette, there are also variants with three zeros.
+This is a special, ‘’American’’ type that is prevalent in Las Vegas.
+Traditional American Roulette already has one more zero than the European version, but Triple Zero increases the house edge even further, from 5,26% to 7,69%.

-Despite the fact that the house edge is significant in this type of Roulette, it is quite a popular Roulette variant.
-You might wonder why this Roulette game is so popular, but the reason is fairly simple to explain: people simply like action and something new.
+Despite the fact that the house edge is significant in this type, it is quite a popular variant.
+You might wonder why this game is so popular, but the reason is fairly simple to explain: people simply like action and something new.

-Lightning Roulette - The Most Popular Live Dealer Roulette Game
+Lightning Roulette - The Most Popular Live Game

-Immersive Roulette is the most immersive online Roulette variant.
-With 14 different camera angles, including close-ups, you can literally follow every second of Roulette action in the most detailed way possible.
-If you’re looking for the most immersive online Roulette experience, we definitely recommend trying out this type of live Roulette game at least once.
+Immersive Roulette is the most immersive variant.
+With 14 different camera angles, including close-ups, you can follow every second of action in the most detailed way possible.
+If you’re looking for the most immersive experience, we definitely recommend trying out this type of live Roulette at least once.

-Double Ball Roulette is, exactly as the name suggests, an online Roulette variant that isn’t played with a single ball, but with two.
+Double Ball Roulette is, exactly as the name suggests, a variant that isn’t played with a single ball, but with two.
 They can land both in the same pocket and payouts go as high as 300:1.
-Keep in mind that the house edge is a bit higher in this online Roulette game to make up for the fact that payouts are significantly boosted on some bets.
+Keep in mind that the house edge is a bit higher in this game to make up for the fact that payouts are significantly boosted on some bets.

 The three most popular Roulette strategies are the Martingale System, Labouchère System, Pivot, Fibonacci, and d’Alembert.